 And so to female senators Lisa Murkowski and Susan Collins (and also, for the purposes of this post, to Honorary Female John McCain), we shout out a hearty “Stucco, Ladies, Stucco!”

-Regardless of one’s particular political leanings, and we suppose our own have been pretty clear over the years, the steadfast refusal of these senators to buckle under to unrelenting pressure and belligerent bullying has resulted in one of the most striking political upsets of our time (and a lot of overconfident pols are indeed pretty upset), one that subordinated political expediency and preserved the healthcare coverage of millions and millions of Americans.
+Regardless of one’s particular political leanings, the steadfast refusal of these senators to buckle under to unrelenting pressure and belligerent bullying has resulted in one of the most striking political upsets of our time (and a lot of overconfident pols are indeed pretty upset), one that subordinated political expediency and preserved the healthcare coverage of millions and millions of Americans.
 In our view, here was a triumph of courage, integrity, common sense – and perhaps most importantly, compassion.

 Is it a coincidence that the successful resisters were female?
 We don’t think so, and we also think there is a lesson here for female lawyers, who have long known that they have to work twice as hard to get half as far, who daily still have to scrabble at the edges of The Men’s Club, who are marginalized at every turn.